-Roster Additions: Except as discussed below, a team may add a maximum of two players to their roster after their first SPA invitational/qualifier tournament.
-These players must come from a higher age group, no more than one higher classification and may change the team's classification.
+Roster Additions: Prior to August 15 for AA and AAA, or July 15, for Major teams, rosters are considered "Open" and may be updated/changed between tournaments.
+Except as discussed below, a team may add a maximum of two players to their roster after that date These players must come from a higher age group, no more than one higher classification and may change the team's classification.